javascript-tutorial/en.javascript.info/1-js/99-js-misc/06-unicode/article.md

 ## Surrogate pairs

 All frequently used characters have 2-byte codes (4 hex digits).
-Letters in most European languages, numbers, and the basic CJK ideograph set (from Chinese, Japanese, and Korean writing systems), have a 2-byte representation.
+Letters in most European languages, numbers, and the basic unified CJK ideograph sets (CJK, from Chinese, Japanese, and Korean writing systems), have a 2-byte representation.

 Initially, JavaScript was based on UTF-16 encoding that only allowed 2 bytes per character.
 But 2 bytes only allow 65536 combinations and that's not enough for every possible symbol of Unicode.